fwextensions/fwjs-errata/README.md

 In Fireworks CS6, the global `Tools` object is a hash that maps a language-independent name for tools, like `"marquee"` or `"paintBucket"`, to the localized string that’s used for the tool in the UI, like `"Marquee"` or `"Paint Bucket"`.
 The only reason this is necessary is that the `fw.activeTool` property returns the localized name of the currently selected tool.
 So if you want your extension to do something only when `fw.activeTool == "Paint Bucket"`, that check will work in the English version of Fireworks but not the Japanese version.

 To make the extension work with different languages, you’d want to check if `fw.activeTool == Tools.paintBucket`.
-It would have probably been more useful to have the hash go the other way, so that you could check if `Tools[fw.activeTool] == "paintBucket"`, but it's easy enough to build your own object with those values.
+It would have probably been more useful to have the hash go the other way, so that you could check if `Tools[fw.activeTool] == "paintBucket"`, but it's easy enough to build your own object with those mappings.

 Interestingly, `Tools` is an instance of `Object`, rather than `FwDict`.